deedy5/duckduckgo_search/README.md

     Args:
         headers (dict, optional): Dictionary of headers for the HTTP client.
-Defaults to None. proxies (dict, optional): Dictionary of proxies for the HTTP client.
+Defaults to None. proxies (Union[dict, str], optional): Proxies for the HTTP client (can be dict or str).
 Defaults to None. timeout (int, optional): Timeout value for the HTTP client.
 Defaults to 10.
     """
 ```